-A single dramatic bathroom sink can make a bold statement, but in larger bathrooms—his and her sinks—two may be more appropriate.
+A single dramatic bathroom sink can make a bold statement, but in larger bathrooms—his and her —two may be more appropriate.

-Different bathrooms sink styles may be more appropriate for specific bathroom designs: for example, a cramped city bathroom may benefit from the space-saving wall-mounted model or an ultra modern bathroom may do well with a glass vessel sink.
+Different bathrooms sink styles may be more appropriate for specific bathroom renovation projects: for example, a cramped city bathroom may benefit from the space-saving wall-mounted model or an ultra modern bathroom may do well with a glass vessel sink.

 Pedestal sinks feature a bowl placed at a comfortable standing height that rests on a pedestal base.
 Porcelain pedestal sinks are particularly popular.